semiwaker/music_trainer/README.md

 # Music Trainer

-A simple application to help training distinguish tones.
+A simple application to help musical training.

 ## Run